Get the Most From Your Outdoor Space

 Q. I wonder if you can advise on suitable surfaces for a children's play area (playhouse, slide etc).
 We are not so keen on lawn as the shape of the area is long and thin and therefore difficult to mow - what alternative surfaces would you recommend?

-A. The easiest material to use is "Play bark" bark either natural wood bark or man made rubber chips selected to be larger and softer than bark chips used as a mulch, the rubber chips are 50-100% the price of bark though won't rot down so may be the cheaper long-term solution.
-They do wear, compress and get squashed into the soil so may need some eventual topping up, they may also need to be dug up and disposed off at some point in the future rather than rotting away.
+A. The easiest material to use is either natural wood "play-bark", bark chips selected to be larger and softer than those used as a mulch, or man made rubber chips.
+The rubber chips are initially more expensive than bark though won't rot down and may be the cheaper long-term solution, play-bark will need topping up every couple of years or so.
+Both will wear, compress and get squashed into the soil, they may also need to be dug up and disposed off at some point in the future, bark will rot away while some rubber chips will be with you forever!.
 To be effective it needs to be placed at a depth of 6" / 15cm which means that:

 1/ You need a lot!